-PEBB Continuation Coverage (COBRA) is a continuation of health coverage for individuals and families, at the individual’s own expense, when the individual terminates employment.
+PEBB Continuation Coverage (COBRA) is a temporary extension of PEBB health plan coverage for qualified individuals and families, at the individual’s own expense, when the individual experiences a qualifying event.

-When you notify your employer of your intent to retire or separate from employment, PEBB will send you a Continuation Coverage Election Notice, which begins a 60-day window in which you must apply for PEBB Continuation Coverage (COBRA) coverage.
-If you do not apply for PEBB Continuation Coverage (COBRA) during this timeframe, you will not be eligible for coverage.
-If you use PEBB Continuation Coverage (COBRA) as a "bridge" to PEBB retiree insurance coverage, you must be eligible to retire when your PEBB Continuation Coverage (COBRA) coverage ends.
+When you notify your employer of your intent to retire or separate from employment, and your termination has been processed, the PEBB Program will send you a PEBB Continuation Coverage Election Notice, which begins a 60-day window in which you may apply for PEBB Continuation Coverage (COBRA).
+If you do not apply for PEBB Continuation Coverage (COBRA) during this timeframe, your health plan coverage will end.
+If you enroll in PEBB Continuation Coverage (COBRA) as a "bridge" to PEBB retiree insurance coverage, you must be eligible to retire when your PEBB Continuation Coverage (COBRA) ends.

-Exception: If you are leaving a school district or educational service district that does not provide PEBB retiree insurance coverage while you are working, enroll in COBRA through your employer's insurance program.
+Exception: If you are leaving a school district, charter school, or educational service district with benefits under the School Employees Benefits Board (SEBB) Program, enroll in SEBB Continuation Coverage (COBRA).
+If you are a nonrepresented employee leaving an educational service district that does not provide PEBB insurance coverage while you are working, enroll in COBRA through your educational service district.

-If you wish to apply for PEBB retiree insurance coverage when your PEBB Continuation Coverage (COBRA) coverage ends, you must meet the requirements of your retirement plan at the time of application to be eligible to enroll in or defer PEBB retiree insurance coverage.
+If you wish to apply for PEBB retiree insurance coverage when your PEBB Continuation Coverage (COBRA) ends, you must meet the eligibility requirements of your retirement plan and meet the procedural requirements to be eligible to enroll in or defer PEBB retiree insurance coverage.

-Contact PEBB if you are unsure of the eligibility requirements for PEBB retiree insurance coverage.
+Contact PEBB if you are unsure of the eligibility and procedural requirements for PEBB retiree insurance coverage.

 |Action to take if you are enrolling in coverage:||Action to take if you are deferring coverage:|